 Since 2005, PCI Ethiopia has built a strong reputation for community-based, integrated health and development programming, with programmatic expertise in food and nutrition security; water and sanitation; livelihoods strengthening; prevention of human trafficking; HIV/AIDS, with an emphasis on orphans and vulnerable children (OVC); women’s empowerment; maternal, newborn and child health; reproductive health; disaster risk reduction/ response; and capacity building of local organizations.
-PCI has experience working in six of the country’s nine regions, with a continued and deepening presence in the highly vulnerable, Afar region.
-PCI is dedicated to equipping communities with knowledge and resources to improve their own livelihoods, as reflected by innovative program platforms such as a successful women’s group savings model which has benefitted over 8,000 Ethiopian families.
+PCI has experience working in six of the country’s nine regions and two administrative cities, with a continued and deepening presence in the highly vulnerable, Afar region.
+PCI is dedicated to equipping communities with knowledge and resources to improve their own livelihoods, as reflected by innovative program platforms such as its successful women’s social and economic empowerment model.

 HEALTHY & EMPOWERED WOMEN AND GIRLS

-PCI’s U.S. Department of State-funded Hope for Women project (2007-2010) developed community and school based systems for protecting women’s rights and promoting gender awareness and respect, in addition to self-help methods for women’s economic empowerment.
-The project effectively increased girl’s school attendance by over 20%, engaged over 600 women in income-generating activities, and made strides toward changing the attitudes of government officials and influential clan leaders in Ethiopia’s Afar region.
+PCI’s U.S. Department of State-funded Hope for Women project (2007-2010) developed community and school based systems for protecting women’s equality and promoting gender awareness and respect, in addition to self-help methods for women’s economic empowerment.
+The project effectively increased girl’s school attendance by over 20%, engaged over 600 women in income-generating activities, and made strides toward changing male domination in Ethiopia’s Afar region.

-The project effectively empowered women to make decisions that affect their social and economic lives through an innovative self-help group approach called GROW (Grass Roots building Our Wealth).
+The project effectively empowered women to make decisions that affect their social and economic lives through an innovative self-help group approach called Women Empowered (WE).
 Women participating in these groups – which remain active today – have collectively saved over $150,000 of their own money, increased their self-esteem and sense of possibility for change in their own lives.
-Once established, GROW groups become a sustainable, ongoing business and economic development platform that is entirely directed and administered by the women themselves, without outside management, resources or long-term external support.
+Once established, WE groups become a sustainable, ongoing business and economic development platform that is entirely directed and administered by the women themselves, without outside management, resources or long-term external support.
 In addition to financial gain, group members report numerous other benefits, such as increased community leadership and greater self-sufficiency, as well as tangible benefits in reproductive, maternal and child health.
-Today, nearly 14,000 Ethiopian women are participating in independently operated GROW groups from Addis Ababa to Afar, without any additional outside support, and based on the success of the model in Ethiopia, PCI is taking the model to scale worldwide.
+Today, nearly 15,300 Ethiopian women are participating in independently operated WE groups from Addis Ababa to Afar, without any additional outside support, and based on the success of the model in Ethiopia, PCI has taken the model to scale worldwide.

 BRINGING CLEAN WATER TO FARMING COMMUNITIES

 In Ethiopia, coffee farming is the primary source of income for many rural households, which also have some of the lowest coverage of water access, sanitation and hygiene (WASH) facilities and systems in Sub-Saharan Africa.
-In response, in collaboration with The Starbucks Foundation, PCI is implementing the Sidama Coffee Farmers Health through Water, Sanitation and Hygiene Project.
-The project is designed to improve health outcomes of coffee farmers and their communities in the Sidama Zone of Southern Ethiopia.
-Over the next two years, the project will bring increased access to safe drinking water to 10,000 people, and sanitation facilities to another 2,000.
-To promote long-term sustainability, the project will assist the Sidama Farmers Cooperative Union and its member farmers to improve resource management and organized 2,069 women coffee farmers into 108 WE groups under PCI’s successful economic and social empowerment model.
+In response, in collaboration with The Starbucks Foundation, PCI recently implemented the Sidama Coffee Farmers Health through Water, Sanitation and Hygiene Project.
+The project was designed to improve health outcomes of coffee farmers and their communities in the Sidama Zone of Ethiopia’s SNNPR Region.
+The project increased access to safe drinking water for 10,500 people and provided sanitation facilities to another 1,452.
+To promote long-term sustainability, the project assisted the Sidama Farmers Cooperative Union and its member farmers to improve resource management and organized 2,069 women coffee farmers into 108 WE groups under PCI’s successful economic and social empowerment model.
 To date these groups have collectively saved $23,423 dollars and have initiated over 1,642 small businesses.

-U.S. Agency for International Development, Starbucks Foundation Ethos Water Fund, private investors
+CURRENT FUNDING PARTNERS: U.S. Agency for International Development, Google.org, private investors